miracle2k/webassets/docs/custom_filters.rst

 Before we get to that though, it is first necessary to understand that there are two types of filters: *input filters* and *output filters*.
-Output filters applied after the complete content after all a bundle's contents have been merged together.
-Input filters, on the other, are applied to each source file after it is read from the disk.
-In the case of nested bundles, input filters will even be passed down so that the input filters of a parent bundle are applied before the output filter of a child bundle:
+Output filters are applied after the complete content after all a bundle's contents have been merged together.
+Input filters, on the other hand, are applied to each source file after it is read from the disk.
+In the case of nested bundles, input filters will be passed down, with the input filters of a parent bundle are applied before the output filter of a child bundle:

 .. code-block:: python